madebypixel02/so_long/README.md

 The goal is for the player(s) to collect all the collectibles on the map before going to an exit in the least possible number of steps

 ## How it Works
 For the graphics part of the project we used a library called ``minilibx``.
-It's fairly basic and somewhat limited, but was still fun to use in the project
+It's fairly basic and somewhat limited, but was still fun to use in the project.

-### Part one: reading the map
+### Part 1: reading the map

-In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with ``get_next_line``.
+In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with [get_next_line](https://github.com/madebypixel02/get_next_line).
-Once that was done I filled a struct ``t_lay`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containin the entire map, whcih was then very useful to create a matrix with ``ft_split`` with ``\n`` as the separator.
+Once that was done I filled a struct ``t_lay`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.

 ### Part 2: starting the game

 For this part I took the ``t_lay`` and my map matrix to build my main ``t_game`` struct.
 This struct includes more detailed information about my game state, such a list of pacmans, a list of ghosts, the number of loop repetitions (frames), and other info.
 From here I initialized a window with the mlx function and started drawing the static elements of the map (walls, spaces and collectibles) on the window.
 The mlx library, as other graphic libraries, has an infinite loop where the game events happen.
 From here I check the state of the game to re-print certain elements of the map or to manage special events, such as when Pacman dies or when ghosts are in panic mode.
 The ``mlx`` library has hooks, which essentially link certain events on the computer (keypresses, mouse clicks, etc) with functions we implement.
-In my case I 'hooked' the end of the game function to pressing the ``x`` button to close a window.
+In my case I 'hooked' the end of the game function to pressing the ``x`` button to close the window.
 Also, I used a key hook to link keypresses with pacman's movements.

 ### Part 3: game mechanics

-When ``esc``/``Q`` is pressed, the game ends.
+When the ``ESC``/``Q`` key is pressed, the game ends.
 If the arrow keys or the ``W``. ``A``, ``S``, ``D`` keys are pressed, every pacman on the map changes its direction and tries to move in that direction.
 Also, every so often all pacmans will all try to move in the same direction they're headed.
 This way the arrow/WASD keys just change pacmans' directions to make them move forward till they hit a wall.
 Ghosts behave similarly (they're the first bonus: enemies), but instead of responding the keypress, they use a basic algorithm to find the closest pacman and try to catch it.
 Whenever a pacman is caught by a ghost, the attribute ``pac_dying`` is set to 1 in the ``t_game`` struct and all pacmans die with a short animation.
 Ghosts load in seven different colors, and each new ghost will have a different color.
-To do this, I had to load every sprite of every color with the mlx library and assign a new color to every new ghost with ``ghost_number % number_of_colors``, thus rotating through the list of colours when there are more ghosts than available colors.
+To do this, I had to load every sprite of every color with the mlx library and assign a new color to every new ghost with ``ghost_number % number_of_colors``, thus rotating through the list of colors when there are more ghosts than available colors.

 Lastly, if a pacman reaches an exit and there are no collectibles left, it will be deleted from the list of players.
 If all pacmans reach the exit, the game ends and the final score is displayed.